 Accountaning is the process of communicating financial information about a business entity to relevant users or entities such as potential shareholders, creditors (including banks or vendors), financial analysts, economists, and government agencies.
 Accounting can be divided into two major fields: management accounting and financial accounting.
 Management accounting concentrates on reporting to people inside the business entity and provides information to employees, managers, owner-managers and auditors.
 The main goal is to provide the management with a basis for making major decisions related to management and operations.

-A career in accounting requires an aptitude for mathematics and the ability to analyze, compare and interpret facts and figures quickly.
+One of the vital skills of an accountant is to select relevant information for the audience and communicate financial statements clearly.
+A career in accounting requires an aptitude for mathematics and the ability to analyse, compare and interpret facts and figures quickly.

 A Bachelor or Master degree in accounting equips students with skills like: numerical and logical thinking, attention to details and analytical thinking required for manipulating and organising a significant amount of financial data.

 Accounting graduates choose from career options such as: accountant, payroll clerk, economist, tax adviser, management consultant, retail banker, auditor, treasury analyst, cost estimator, anti-money laundering specialist, chief financial officer.View all Master's Degrees in Accounting